joegon806/ai110-module1show-gameglitchinvestigator-starter/README.md

 Describe your fixed game in numbered steps so a reader can follow along without watching a video:

-1. Select a difficulty from the Difficulty dropdown menu on the left side, if wanted.
+1. Select a difficulty from the Difficulty dropdown menu on the left sidebar, if wanted.
-2. <!-- Describe this step -->
-3. <!-- Describe this step -->
-4. <!-- Describe this step -->
-5. <!-- Add more steps as needed -->
+2. Guess what the secret number is: Type your guess into the bar in the middle of the screen.
+(It must be an integer within Range- check the Range on the left sidebar.)
+3. Click Submit Guess or press Enter.
+4. If you don't get the secret right, you'll get a hint telling you to go higher or lower.
+Make future guesses based on this hint.
+5. Keep guessing until you guess the secret number successfully or use all your attempts.
+6. To start a new game with a new number, click New Game or select a different difficulty.

 ## 🧪 Test Results